 The neighborhood coffee shop is our favorite spot to get lattes and iced coffee whenever we’re in the area.
 They also feature ube desserts from the Bay Area-based small-batch bakery Ube Area.
 They have everything from ube mochi donuts, flan, and cheesecake.
 But the ube brownie bar, which is made with white chocolate, is chewy, soft, and not too sweet - just the way we like it.

-The Israeli restaurant in Oakland opened back in March in the midst of shelter-in-place (it’s located next to Doña in the former Chow spot).
+The Israeli restaurant in Oakland opened in midst of shelter-in-place in March 2020.
 And since then, they’ve been offering hummus, housemade pitas, zingy beet salads, and rugelach for takeout and delivery.
 One of the standout mains is the majadra plate with pomegranate eggplant (you can also order it with chicken, lamb, or salmon), and comes with a sauce of your choosing ($1 extra).
 They’re open daily from 11am-8pm, and also have outdoor seating.